VladDInhaler/dial_reader/README.md

 - one into Analog In or the GND Pin.

 Between the telephone and the controller was although a breadboard with a resistance pin.
-This was either a 10000 or 300something OHM.
+-This was either a 10000 or 300 and something OHM.